BlakPolak/SchoolManagmentSystem/README.md

 # Requirements
 In order to help Zigy you have to:
 * Implement 6 classes in `geometry.py` module
-* Implement `main.py` module
+* Implement `main.py` module.
+* You are allowed to implement your own modules.
+Remember about clean code.
 * Explain why Linus designed some methods to be class methods instead of instance methods.
-* Remember about comments and docstrings
+* Remember about comments and docstrings.
-* All tests must pass
+* All tests must pass.

 # Specifications
 Here you can find information what you have to implement.